Marv Albert

 Marv Albert (born Marvin Philip Aufrichtig; June 12, 1941) is an American former sportscaster.
 Honored for his work by the Basketball Hall of Fame, he was commonly referred to as "the voice of basketball".
 From 1967 to 2004, he was also known as "the voice of the New York Knicks".
 Albert was best known nationally for his work as the lead announcer for both the NBA on NBC and NBA games on TNT.
 In 2015, he was inducted into the Broadcasting Hall of Fame.

 In addition to working extensively in both professional and college basketball, he has experience calling a variety of other sports, such as American football, ice hockey, horse racing, boxing, and tennis.
 Albert has called the play-by-play of eight Super Bowls, nine NBA Finals, and seven Stanley Cup Finals.
 He has also called the Wimbledon Tennis Championships for TNT with Jim Courier and Mary Carillo and has worked as a co-host and reporter for two World Series (1986 and 1988).

+In 1997, Albert was charged with sexually assaulting a woman.
+He accepted a plea deal, pleading guilty to misdemeanor assault and battery charges, after which NBC fired him.
+It rehired him less than two years later.

 Albert hails from a family of broadcasters.
 His brothers, Al and Steve Albert, and a son, Kenny, are also play-by-play sports commentators.